-Or if you are new around here and like easy macrame craft projects with simple knots then you can see my macrame garland, macrame earrings, macrame planter, macrame wreath or macrame wrapped agate stone tutorial on my blog as well.
+If you are new around here and like easy macrame craft projects with simple knots, then you can see my macrame garland, macrame plant hanger, macrame wreath, or macrame stone wrap tutorial on my blog as well.

 Let me show you what I did to make my macrame feathers…